Key Takeaways

 People process pictures much faster than text, allowing brands to lay out contextual clues within a post that clearly communicate the value of a product without the need to read a super-long caption.

 When you have great pics, you don’t need a whole, big sales pitch.
-Without a great picture, no one will stop long enough to read your sales pitch anyway.
+And without a great picture, no one will stop long enough to read your sales pitch anyway.
 Influencers are experts at using visual cues to relay messages that resonate with their followers.
 By partnering with a few well-chosen Instagrammers, your campaign will have the right images to disarm your audience and make them curious enough to learn more about your brand or product so they feel comfortable buying from you.

 #1.
 Partner with Micro-Influencers to Build a Content Catalog

 If you want to promote your sale, you’re going to need content.
-So much of social media marketing is just getting people to stop scrolling long enough to take look at your product, and a good way to do that is to partner with micro-influencers who are AMAZING content creators.
+So much of social media marketing is just getting people to stop scrolling long enough to take a look at your product, and a good way to do that is to partner with micro-influencers who are AMAZING content creators.

 Three reasons why you’d want micro-influencers to do your content

-We typically recommend micro-influencers if one of the goals of your campaign (you have set goals for your influencer campaign, haven’t you?
-If not, download our guide on the topic) is to get influencer-generated content (IGC) that you can reuse across your own branded channels.
+We typically recommend micro-influencers if one of the goals of your campaign (You have set goals for your influencer campaign, haven’t you?
+If not, download our guide on the topic.) is to get influencer-generated content (IGC) that you can reuse across your own branded channels.
 Why would you partner with micro-influencers instead of going with larger influencers?
 Three reasons.

-1. Micro-influencers typically have more niched-down crowds, meaning there’s a greater chance that if you partner with a micro-influencer that they’ve grown their following by getting really good at creating a certain type or style of content.
+- Micro-influencers typically have more niched-down crowds, meaning there’s a greater chance that if you partner with a micro-influencer that they’ve grown their following by getting really good at creating a certain type or style of content.

 #2.
 Partner with Macro- and Mega-Influencers to Get the Word Out to More People Faster

 One of my favorite Gymshark ambassadors is Brittne (on Instagram @brittnebabe).
-She has more than 1.7 million followers, and a premium exercise program that’s inexpensive to join (I joined it).
+She has more than 2.1 million followers, and a premium exercise program that’s inexpensive to join (I joined it).
 I first saw Brittne, not on Instagram or YouTube, but in a short video on Pinterest over a year ago.
 When I saw her again on Instagram, I immediately recognized her as the Pinterest girl who made me start a board called Go Hard.
 Haha.

 Brittne’s Instagram Reel mentions this YouTube haul 👇 where she highlights a few of her favorite pieces, their names and the percentage of the discount for each piece.